 Equity Release Completion - #9

 When your solicitor has completed all legal processes, the Equity Release capital will shortly be transferred to your bank account of choice.
-At this stage, our client fee of £595 is payable.
 If you are making a house purchase with Equity Release, you can either accept or deny our suggested buildings insurance quote.
 If you accept the quote, upon exchange of contracts with the vendor’s solicitor, we will put the policy on risk for you.